bradley-holt/couchdb-hypermedia-api/README.md

 This is the source code for a proof of concept Hypermedia API built in CouchDB.

+## License

+This application is licensed under the New BSD License.

 ## Developing

 Development of this application is done using [VirtualBox](https://www.virtualbox.org/)